Spanish Florida: Period of friendship

-At the end of the 17th century and early in the 18th century the Spanish attempted to block French expansion from Louisiana along the Gulf coast towards Florida.
-In 1696 they founded the Presidio Santa Maria de Galve on Pensacola Bay near the present-day site of Fort Barrancas at Naval Air Station Pensacola, followed by the foundation in 1701 of the Presidio Bahía San José de Valladares on St. Joseph Bay.
+At the end of the 17th century and early in the 18th century, the Spanish attempted to block French expansion from Louisiana along the Gulf coast towards Florida.
+In 1696, they founded the Presidio Santa Maria de Galve on Pensacola Bay near the present-day site of Fort Barrancas at Naval Air Station Pensacola, followed by the foundation of the Presidio Bahía San José de Valladares on St. Joseph Bay in 1701.
 These presidios were under the direct authority of the Viceroy of New Spain rather than the governor of Spanish Florida in St. Augustine.
 The French captured Bahía San José de Valladares in 1718, and Santa Maria de Galve in 1719.
 After losing Santa Maria de Galve, the Spanish established the Presidio Bahía San José de Nueva Asturias on St. Joseph Point in 1719, as well as a fort at the mouth of the Apalachicola River.
-Spain regained the Pensacola Bay area from the French in 1722, and established the Presidio Isla Santa Rosa Punta de Siguenza on Santa Rosa Island, abandoning the Bahía San José site.
+Spain regained the Pensacola Bay area from the French in 1722 and established the Presidio Isla Santa Rosa Punta de Siguenza on Santa Rosa Island, abandoning the Bahía San José site.
 After Isla Santa Rosa Punta de Siguenza was destroyed by a hurricane in 1752, the Spanish relocated to the Presidio San Miguel de Panzacola, which developed into the city of Pensacola.
 In 1718, the Spanish founded the Presidio San Marcos de Apalachee at the existing port of San Marcos, under the authority of the governor in St. Augustine.
 This presidio developed into the town of St. Marks.

 Some Spanish men married or had unions with Pensacola, Creek, or African women, both slave and free, and their descendants created a mixed-race population of mestizos and mulattos.
 The Spanish encouraged slaves from the southern colonies to come to Florida as a refuge, promising freedom in exchange for conversion to Catholicism.
-King Charles II of Spain issued a royal proclamation freeing all slaves who fled to Spanish Florida and accepted conversion and baptism.
+In 1693, King Charles II of Spain issued a royal proclamation freeing all slaves who fled to Spanish Florida and accepted conversion and baptism.
 Most went to the area around St. Augustine, but escaped slaves also reached Pensacola.
 St. Augustine had mustered an all-black militia unit defending Spain as early as 1683.

 During the 18th century, the Native American peoples who would become the Seminoles began their migration to Florida, which had been largely depopulated by Carolinian and Yamasee slave raids.
-Carolina's power was damaged and the colony nearly destroyed during the Yamasee War of 1715–1717, after which the Native American slave trade was radically reformed.
+Carolina's power was damaged, and the colony nearly destroyed, during the Yamasee War of 1715–1717; after which the Native American slave trade was radically reformed.

-Spanish Florida was a destination for escaped slaves from the Thirteen Colonies.
-The Spanish authorities offered them freedom if they converted to Catholicism and served in the colonial militia.
-(Some, such as those from Angola, were already Catholic.)
-This policy was formalized in 1693.